Nandaka/PixivUtil2/readme.txt

 ================================================================================
-= Requirement:                                                                 =
+= Requirements:                                                                 =
 ================================================================================
-- Running from windows binary:
+- Running from Windows binary:
-  - Windows Vista and up.
+  - Windows Vista or a more recent version.

 - Running from source code:
   - Python 2.7.11++ (https://www.python.org/)